DONGChuan/DONGChuan.github.io/_posts/2016-04-13-SpringMVC-RequestMapping.md

 ## @CookieValue

-It's same as `@RequestParam` but bind cookie values to a method parameter.
+Same as `@RequestParam` but bind cookie values to a method parameter.
 It also has three properties `value`, `required` and `defaultValue` which are also the same

 {% highlight java %}
 @RequestMapping(value="/user", method = RequestMethod.GET)
 public void test(@CookieValue("foo") String valueFromCookie) {
-  	//ToDo
+  	...
 }
 {% endhighlight %}